marcpllew/tic-tac-toe/README.md

 -   Add in an if statement, when this condition is met continue through program, if not terminate the rest of code, preventing clicked button from being pushed again.

 -   create a restartgame function adding functionality to my restat button, this reverts all my values to 0

+# Sat 27th

+-   remove alert boxes on for 'winning' messages, and replace with an on screen text box, updating which player has won or if there is a draw.
+    Currently appear to have a bug if player 1 wins on the last turn.

+    -   Have fixed this by removing the 'draw' status from the drawWinningMessage if statement and insted put it into the clickedBoxes if statement.

+-   Add in text box for current player turn.

+-   Still have not terminated the game after a player has won. so boxed can still be clicked after a 'win' and this will change the result of the on screen taxt box.